Sexuality and Gender Studies

 In her spare time, Dr. Usher likes to read, drink coffee, garden, knit/crochet, and spend time with her family and pets.
 She lives in Staunton with her husband Bryan, their 5 boys, and too many animals.

 Dr. Steve Mosher, professor of health care administration and political science

 Dr. Gauri Rai, associate professor of social work

-Professor Mary Clay Thomas, visiting assistant professor of social
+Professor Mary Clay Thomas, associate professor of social work

 Dr. Abby Wightman, visiting instructor of anthropology

 Professor Chandra Mason, visiting assistant professor of psychology

 Dr. Eileen Hinks, adjunct assistant professor of health care administration